f1datajunkie/gp_2018_bah/circuit/circuit_performance.md

 ## Circuit Performance

 How well do drivers and constructors perform at the circuit?

-The *Driver Performance Chart* and *Constructor Performance Chart* show how drivers and constructors fare basd on a dummy points calculation in which a car scores a nominal 10 points for finishing first down to 1 point for finishing
-10th.
+The *Driver Performance Chart* and *Constructor Performance Chart* show how drivers and constructors fare based on points scored at the circuit.
+(Note that points schemes may change over the reporting period.)

 ![](images/driver_circuit_performance-1.png)<!-- -->